-More specifically, since our input comprises of data from a single camera, there exist fundamental ambiguities in the reconstruction of the 3D pose.
+Since our input comprises of data from a single camera, there exist fundamental ambiguities in the reconstruction of the 3D pose.
 The well known reflective ambiguity under orthographic projection results in a pair of solutions for the rotation of a single link out of the image plane.
 Once the actual length of each link is known, these ambiguities reduce to twofold forward-backward flipping ambiguities.
-The full model thus has 2#links possible solutions.
-We make use of simple inverse kinematics to systematically generate the complete set of such configurations and hence to investigate the full set of associated cost minima.
+The full model thus has 2^{#links} possible solutions.
+We try to make use of simple inverse kinematics to systematically generate the complete set of such configurations and hence to investigate the full set of associated cost minima.
 A dynamic programming algorithm is proposed to traverse this configuration tree and pick one of the most likely motions.
-More scene constraints are introduced so as to prune inconsistent configuration and thereby speeding up the search.
+Some more scene constraints are introduced so as to prune inconsistent configuration and thereby speeding up the search.

 The rest of the paper is organized as follows.
 Section 2 summarizes some of the major work in the area of motion capture.
 Section 3 looks at the tracking aspect of the problem.
-In Section 4, we propose a graph based algorithm which is augmented with probabilistic model for reconstructing 3D model from tracked data.
+In section 4, we propose a graph based algorithm which is augmented with probabilistic model for reconstructing 3D model from tracked data.
 We present our results in Section 5.
-Section 6 concludes the paper.
+Section 6 concludes the paper with final remarks.

-2. Related Work
+2 Related Work

-Previous work in the field of motion capture has been mainly dependent on cues like markers or multiple views, while little work has been done in the field of single view markerless motion capture.
+The previous work in the field of motion capture has been mainly dependent on cues like markers or multiple views, while little work has been done in the field of single view markerless motion capture.

 Tracking which forms an important ingredient of our method has been a well studied topic.
 Blob trackers, contour trackers and optical flow based tracking methods are most widely used tracking techniques.
-Blob trackers [23, 10] extract low level information like color and pixel intensity.
+Blob trackers [Wren et al. 1996; Isard and MacCormick 2001] extract low level information like color and pixel intensity.
 This information is subsequently grouped or interpreted according to the higher level knowledge about the scene.
-Our approach is similar to one used in [23].
-The optical flow based algorithms [2, 19] extract a dense velocity field from an image sequence assuming that image intensity is conserved during the displacement.
+Our approach is similar to one used in [Wren et al. 1996].
+The optical flow based algorithms [Bregler and Malik 1998; Rehg and Kanade 1995] extract a dense velocity field from an image sequence assuming that image intensity is conserved during the displacement.
 This conservation law is expressed by a spatio-temporal differential equation which is solved under additional constraints of different form.
-The feature based techniques [20] extract local regions of interest (features) from the images and identify the corresponding features in each image of the sequence.
-Contour-based object tracking [12, 1] requires object detection only once.
+The feature based techniques [Shi and Tomasi 1993; Chetverikov and Verest' oy n. d.] extract local regions of interest (features) from the images and identify the corresponding features in each image of the sequence.
+Contour-based object tracking [Kass et al. 1987; M.Isard and A.Blake 1998; Blake et al. n. d.] requires object detection only once.
 Tracking is performed by finding the object contour given an initial contour from the previous frame.

-An extensive survey of human motion capture techniques has been done by [16], which has references to more than 130 major publications in the field.
+An extensive survey of human motion capture techniques has been done by [Moeslund and Granum 2001], which has references to more than 130 major publications in the field.
 Considerable amount of work has already been carried out for motion capture system involving multiple cameras.
-[13] generates 3D voxel data from multiple cameras placed at strategic locations to estimate pose, whereas [6][14] use silhouettes generated from multiple views to track an articulated body in 3D.
+[Mikic et al. 2001] generates 3D voxel data from multiple cameras placed at strategic locations to estimate pose, whereas [Delamarre and Faugeras 1999][Mittal et al. 2003] use silhouettes generated from multiple views to track an articulated body in 3D.

-[15] augments silhouettes with human body depth and collision constraints to estimate the pose of arms only.
-[9] proposes a method for estimating 3D motion of an articulated object.
+[Moeslund and Granum 2000] augments silhouettes with human body depth and collision constraints to estimate the pose of arms only.
+[Holt et al. 1994] proposes a method for estimating 3D motion of an articulated object.
 It divides the object into simpler parts, estimate the motion of simplest part and then propagate the results to the upper levels.